castelojb/research_flow/README.md

 Each `Kernel` wraps a specific phase of the pipeline, composing its internal steps using `Transformers` and a declarative `pipeline_graph` property.
 This allows for a clear and organized structure, making it easy to understand the flow of data and the relationships between different components.

+A `Kernel` is a class that inherits from `BaseKernel`, which is a generic class that takes two type parameters: the input type and the output type.
+The `pipeline_graph` property is a method that returns a `Transformer` object that represents the flow of data through the kernel, the input and output types of the `Kernel`  should be the same as the input and output types of the  resulting `Transformer` of the `pipeline_graph` property.

+In the example below, we define three kernels: `DataProcessingKernel`, `ModelTrainingKernel`, and `EvaluationKernel`.
+Each kernel has its own set of transformers that define the steps involved in that phase of the pipeline.

 ```python
 # Data Processing Kernel
 class DataProcessingKernel(BaseKernel[Path, NormalizedData]):